vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_static_ip.md

 <pre>--management-network-gateway 192.168.3.0/24,192.168.128.0/24:192.168.2.1</pre>

-### Example
+## Example `vic-machine` Command <a id="example"></a>

 If you specify networks for any or all of the public, management, and client networks, you can deploy the VCH so that the VCH endpoint VM has a static IP address on one or more of those networks.

 This example deploys a VCH with the following configuration:

-- Specifies the user name, password, datacenter, cluster, image store, bridge network, and name for the VCH.
+- Specifies the target vCenter Server instance, the vCenter Server user name, password, datacenter and cluster, an image store, a port group for the bridge network, a name for the VCH, and the thumbprint of the vCenter Server certificate.
 - Directs public and management traffic to network 1 and Docker API traffic to network 2.
 - Sets a DNS server for use by the public, management, and client networks.
 - Sets a static IP address and subnet mask for the VCH endpoint VM on the public and client networks.
 Because the management network shares a network with the public network, you only need to specify the public network IP address.
 You cannot specify a management IP address because you are sharing a port group between the management and public network.